Experimental bird flu vaccines show promise in early trials

 NEW YORK/LONDON The first human tests of experimental vaccines against a deadly strain of avian flu, using novel technology that could produce millions of doses very quickly, has produced protective antibodies in the vast majority of recipients.

-Encouraging results in early-stage trials were announced for separate vaccines from Swiss drugmaker Novartis NOVN.VX and Novavax (NVAX.O), a biotech company based in Rockville, Maryland.
+Encouraging results in early-stage trials were announced for separate vaccines from Swiss drugmaker Novartis and Novavax, a biotech company based in Rockville, Maryland.

 Details of the Novavax vaccine were published online in the New England Journal of Medicine late on Wednesday, while Novartis disclosed its positive findings on Thursday.